Scarecrowe/AdventOfCode/AdventOfCode.Animation/README.md

 - Works with any puzzle type
 - Makes your AoC repo uniquely expressive and fun

-Your implementation is particularly nice because it keeps the complexity low while still supporting expressive visuals.
-The separation of solver → frames → renderer → playback is clean and maintainable.

 ---

 ## 📘 Adding a New Animated Puzzle